 Scented candles are frequently utilized not only for the house to smell good but also to relax our minds after a long working day.
-Scented candles are a pleasant and soothing for us but what are our pets reacting?
+Scented candles are pleasant and soothing for us, but how are our pets reacting?
 Are they a fan?
-There is no way to answer this question because we are unable to directly ask our pets, however just like humans, cats also have their own preferences in regards to scent.
-The scent of candles are warm and romantic.
+There is no way to answer this question because we are unable to directly ask our pets directly; however, just like humans, cats also have their own preferences in regard to scent.
+The scent of candles is warm and romantic.
 Ronxs is a well-known candle lighter producer.

 Cats’ scents will love

 Fruit Scents.
 Certain fruit scents may not be attractive to cats .
-They prefer that of the citrus fruit.
-They are particularly fond of strawberry, peach and watermelon.
-The aroma of these fruit is very appealing for them.
+They prefer that of citrus fruit.
+They are particularly fond of strawberries, peach,es and watermelon.
+The aroma of this fruit is very appealing to them.

 Honey suckers.
-The honey suckle plant is typical plant, both wild and cultivated, which is available in over 180 varieties.
-One of the species is Tatarian honey suckle.
-Tatarian honey suckle, has an aroma that cats enjoy.
-The honey suckle scent makes our feline companions calm and peaceful.
+The honeysuckle plant is a typical plant, both wild and cultivated, which is available in over 180 varieties.
+One of the species is the Tatarian honeysuckle.
+Tatarian honeysuckle has an aroma that cats enjoy.
+The honeysuckle scent makes our feline companions calm and peaceful.

 Basil.
 Cats love the aroma of basil and can even nibble on leaves from the plant.
 The minty scent and large leaves of the basil plant could be a magnet for your cat.

 Roses.
 Who isn’t attracted to the scent of roses?
-Women too love their scent and it’s no wonder that it’s one of the most requested flowers to be arranged in an arrangement by gentlemen to give to their daughters.
-The aroma of roses is one the scents on which both humans and cats are able to share.
+Women, too, love their scent, and it’s no wonder that it’s one of the most requested flowers to be arranged in an arrangement by gentlemen to give to their daughters.
+The aroma of roses is one of the scents which both humans and cats can share.
 Cats are naturally drawn to the scent of the rose’s sweet fragrance.

 Scents that cats dislike